MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 This article provides recommendations, information, and links to help administrators and IT Pros in large enterprises plan their upgrades to Office 365 ProPlus.

 > [!NOTE]
-> - If you're a home user who wants to upgrade from Office 2010 to the latest version of Office, see [How do I upgrade to Office 2016?](https://support.office.com/article/ee68f6cf-422f-464a-82ec-385f65391350)
+> - If you're a home user who wants to upgrade from Office 2010 to the latest version of Office, see [How do I upgrade Office?](https://support.office.com/article/ee68f6cf-422f-464a-82ec-385f65391350)
-> - If you're an admin at a small business or organization who wants to help your users upgrade to the latest version of Office, see [Admins: upgrade your users to the latest Office client using Office 365 for business](https://support.office.com/article/f6b00895-b5fd-4af6-a656-b7788ea20cbb).
+> - If you're an admin at a small business or organization who wants to help your users upgrade to the latest version of Office, see [Upgrade your Office 365 for business users to the latest Office client](https://support.office.com/article/f6b00895-b5fd-4af6-a656-b7788ea20cbb).

-We also recommend business and enterprise customers use the deployment benefits provided by Microsoft and Microsoft Certified Partners, including [Microsoft FastTrack](https://fasttrack.microsoft.com/office) for cloud migrations and [Software Assurance Deployment and Planning Services](https://www.microsoft.com/en-us/Licensing/licensing-programs/software-assurance-planning-services-overview.aspx) for on-premises upgrades.
+We also recommend business and enterprise customers use the deployment benefits provided by Microsoft and Microsoft Certified Partners, including [Microsoft FastTrack](https://fasttrack.microsoft.com/office) for cloud migrations and [Software Assurance Planning Services](https://www.microsoft.com/en-us/Licensing/licensing-programs/software-assurance-planning-services-overview.aspx) for on-premises upgrades.

 ## What does end of support mean?